 Players with a high loyalty to the club perform better on the field.
 Loyalty increases with time spent at the club.

 Player loyalty bonus

-For each consecutive day you have a player in your team, he will get a little bit more attached and loyal to your team.
-And the more attached and loyal he gets, the better he will play.
+For each consecutive day you keep a player on your team, he will get a little bit more attached and loyal.
+The more attached and loyal he gets, the better he will play.

 Loyalty is gained faster in the beginning, then slower and slower over time.
 Maximum loyalty is reached after three seasons, but the halfway point is reached after 12 weeks.